-Net non-operating revenues for fiscal years 2022 and 2021 were \$95.0 million and \$80.1 million, respectively, consisting of the federal grants including Pell, state appropriations, gifts, and net investment earnings.
-These figures represent an increase of \$7.8 million in state appropriations and an increase of \$8.6 million over the prior year attributed to the receipt of Higher Education Emergency Relief Funds (HEERF) under federal stimulus legislation related to the COVID-19 endemic.
-In total, the college was awarded \$42.7 million in direct HEERF awards, of which, \$41.9 million was spent through fiscal year 2022.
+Net non-operating revenues for fiscal years 2023 and 2022 were \$77.5 million and \$95.0 million, respectively, consisting of the state appropriations, gifts, and net investment earnings.
+These figures represent an increase of \$2.4 million in state appropriations and a decrease of \$22.1 million over the prior year attributed to the receipt of Higher Education Emergency Relief Funds (HEERF) under federal stimulus legislation related to the COVID-19 endemic in fiscal year 2022.
+In total, the college was awarded \$42.7 million in direct HEERF awards, of which, the total of \$42.7 million was spent through fiscal year 2023.
 These awards have been utilized to send emergency aid to students, address mitigation efforts, and for increased costs as a result of the COVID-19 endemic.